-Cathedral de Santa Maria/ The Cathedral of Santa Maria – Cathedral of Santo Domingo, The First in America / Catedral de Santo Domingo, Primada de América
+Basilica Catedral de Santa María la Menor / The Cathedral of Santa Maria the Lesser also known as the Cathedral of Santo Domingo, The First in America / Catedral de Santo Domingo, La Primera en América

-The full name of this marvelous cathedral is the Cathedral Metropolitana Santa María de la Encarnación.
+The full name of this marvelous cathedral is the Basilica Catedral Metropolitana Santa María de la Encarnación.
 Originally when this church was built in 1514 it was a hut made of royal palms.
 It now takes up an entire block and is a UNESCO World Heritage site.

 The church was worked on and designed by so many different people.
 This is why so many architectural styles can be seen in one building.
 There are Roman style arches and Gothic style vaults with some Baroque ornaments thrown in for good measure.
 All this only adds to the buildings originality and powerfully dominating look.
-It is built with the coralline blocks, as with many of the Colonial era structures, this building has been able to withstand the ravishings of time and humans both.
+Built with coralline blocks, as with many of the Colonial era structures, this building has been able to withstand the ravishings of time and humans both.

 The building historically

 has been used as a slaughterhouse and a prison.
 It was a wine and provision storage facility used by the pirates when it was ransacked in 1586 by Sir Francis Drake.

 When you enter the cathedral you will feel a calmness come over you.
 Seeing the interior for the first time is a real experience.
 It is so quiet, relaxing, and overpowering and yet it has such a reverent feeling.
 Make sure to look up toward the heavens and notice the vaulted ceiling made to look like palm branches representing the original roof of the first church.